emca-it/ITRS-Log-Analytics-7.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

 # Integration with AD #

-You can configure the Energy Logserver to communicate with Active Directory to authenticate users.
+You can configure the ITRS Log Analytics to communicate with Active Directory to authenticate users.
-To integrate with Active Directory, you configure an Active Directory realm and assign Active Directory users and groups to the Energy Logserver roles in the role mapping file.
+To integrate with Active Directory, you configure an Active Directory realm and assign Active Directory users and groups to the ITRS Log Analytics roles in the role mapping file.

-To protect passwords, communications between the Energy Logserver and the LDAP server should be encrypted using SSL/TLS.
+To protect passwords, communications between the ITRS Log Analytics and the LDAP server should be encrypted using SSL/TLS.
 Clients and nodes that connect via SSL/TLS to the LDAP server need to have the LDAP server’s certificate or the server’s root CA certificate installed in their keystore or truststore.
 ## AD configuration ##